unm-campus-histories/spaces/docs/essays/anthropology.md

 [^hooker]: Hooker, Van Dorn, Melissa Howard, and V. B Price.
 Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989.
 Albuquerque, NM: University of New Mexico Press, 2000, p.
 77.

 [^csw]: University of New Mexico.
 Dept. of Facility Planning Records, 1889-, Collection UNMA 028, Box 1.
 Center for Southwest Research, University Libraries, University of New Mexico.

+[^csw-2]: University of New Mexico.
+Dept. of Facility Planning Records, 1889-, Collection UNMA 028, Box 1.
+Center for Southwest Research, University Libraries, University of New Mexico.